andresaco/cv/README.md

 This automation suite consists on a server implemented in Python an client implemented using eclipse RCP.
 Control automation is based on python modules that include a set of domain-specific primitives that allows monitoring and interacting over the spacecraft status.

-### 2011-2014: Software Engineer at GMV Aerospace and Defence S.A.U.

-_Madrid, Spain_

-Software engineer leading different software projects involving Java and Python technologies, focusing on tasks mainly related to user interfaces.
-Main projects I have worked include the adaptation of SPELL suite to Eutelsat automation needs in the scope of project NeoFoX, and enhancements to their Satellite Control Center, from its core features to the development of new tools.

-### 2015-2018: Project Manager at GMV Aerospace and Defence S.A.U.

-_Madrid, Spain_

-Software engineer leading the evolution of critical infrastucture access system for Eutelsat telecommunications company, codenamed BioLock.
-This system grants access to satellite control infrastructures based on biometric authentications and presence detection.
-This projects involves different sets of technologies, from hardware devices to web application containers.

 ### 2018- : Data Engineer at Datio